delattr/grandpy-bot/README.md

 # GrandPy Bot
 This application finds the address of a place and returns brief history about the street name of the place.
 Just like my grandpa who use to tell a random stroies about anything.
+Ask GrandPy a place you are looking for, it will return the location of place and an irrelevent information about the place.

-It's simple web application which uses stopwords to parse natural language and make couple APIs call to retreive approprate information.
+It's simple web application which uses stopwords to parse natural language and make couple API calls to retreive approprate information.

 ## Supported language
 - English